malliina/boat/README.md

 - listens to NMEA1803 sentences in the boat; plotter connectivity is over WLAN or cable
 - sends received sentences over a WebSocket to [boat-tracker.com](https://www.boat-tracker.com/)
+- is typically installed on a Raspberry Pi with a 3G module, powered by the boat or external battery

 ## Backend